shstefanov/infrastructure-server-http-express/README.md

-      "javascripts": [], // Styles that will be added to javascripts, defined in page class "config": {},      // This will extend config, defined in page class "title":           // If provided, will be used instead of title defined in page class "page":            // page instance itself, in case it holds helpers functions or some dinamic data
+      "javascripts": [], // Styles that will be added to javascripts, defined in page class "config": {},      // This will extend config, defined in page class "title":           // If provided, will be used instead of title defined in page class "page":  page      // page instance itself, in case it holds helpers functions or some dinamic data
       // Everithing else you can attach to res.dta in handlers }